Quartic graph: Examples

 Every medial graph is a quartic plane graph, and every quartic plane graph is the medial graph of a pair of dual plane graphs or multigraphs.
 Knot diagrams and link diagrams are also quartic plane multigraphs, in which the vertices represent the crossings of the diagram and are marked with additional information concerning which of the two branches of the knot crosses the other branch at that point.
 The line graph of any cubic graph is quartic; the cuboctahedral graph is an example, as the line graph of a cube graph.

+The subdivided double of a quartic graph is another, larger, quartic graph.
+It is obtained by subdividing each edge of the given graph into a two-edge path, and then replacing each vertex that came from the given graph by a pair of vertices, both adjacent to the same neighborhood of subdivision vertices.
+For instance, the Folkman graph is the subdivided double of the complete graph $K_5$.

 Properties

 Because the degree of every vertex in a quartic graph is even, every connected quartic graph has an Euler tour.

 And as with regular bipartite graphs more generally, every bipartite quartic graph has a perfect matching.
 In this case, a much simpler and faster algorithm for finding such a matching is possible than for irregular graphs: by selecting every other edge of an Euler tour, one may find a 2-factor, which in this case must be a collection of cycles, each of even length, with each vertex of the graph appearing in exactly one cycle.
 By selecting every other edge again in these cycles, one obtains a perfect matching in linear time.
 The same method can also be used to color the edges of the graph with four colors in linear time.

 Quartic graphs have an even number of Hamiltonian decompositions.